deliteser112/eclipse-platform-releng-buildtools/docs/code-structure.md

 *   **`SYNC_REGISTRAR_SHEET`** - Tracks the last time the registrar spreadsheet was successfully synced.

-All `Cursor` entities in Datastore contain a `DateTime` that represents the next timestamp at which an operation should resume processing and a `CursorType` that identifies which operation the cursor is associated with.
+All `Cursor` entities in the database contain a `DateTime` that represents the next timestamp at which an operation should resume processing and a `CursorType` that identifies which operation the cursor is associated with.
 In many cases, there are multiple cursors per operation; for instance, the cursors related to RDE reporting, staging, and upload are per-TLD cursors.
-To accomplish this, each `Cursor` also has a scope, a `Key<ImmutableObject>` to which the particular cursor applies (this can be e.g. a `Registry` or any other `ImmutableObject` in Datastore, depending on the operation).
+To accomplish this, each `Cursor` also has a scope, a `Key<ImmutableObject>` to which the particular cursor applies (this can be e.g. a `Registry` or any other `ImmutableObject` in the database, depending on the operation).
 If the `Cursor` applies to the entire registry environment, it is considered a global cursor and has a scope of `EntityGroupRoot.getCrossTldKey()`.